KoushikDasika/koushikdasika.github.com/source/_posts/2013-01-30-dynamic-programming-chain-matrix-multiplication.markdown

       Also recall from round 2 that Z<sub>3,5</sub> is (M<sub>3</sub> X M<sub>4</sub>) X M<sub>5</sub>.
       <br />
       So the best factorization of these matricies is (M<sub>1</sub> X M<sub>2</sub>) X ((M<sub>3</sub> X M<sub>4</sub>) X M<sub>5</sub>).
-      And with that we're done!
+      And with that, we're done!
 Thanks for reading!
     </p>
 </div>